HARVEST: Contemporary Craft Fair Programme

 12pm - 12:30pm, Monday 13 October 2025

-Encounter an exploration of colour through weaving.
-Susie Redman will illuminate the natural world and urban landscapes that inform and inspire her work.
-With samples to illustrate the talk, Susie will share her intuitive approach to testing and selecting colour palettes before weaving.
+Susie Redman illuminated the natural world and urban landscapes that informs and inspires her work.
+With samples to illustrate the talk, Susie shared her intuitive approach to testing and selecting colour palettes before weaving.

 Price: Free